Skip navigation

 Last month, members of EAB’s Professional and Adult Education Advisory Services Team attended the 2023 Convergence: Credential Innovation in Higher Education Conference jointly sponsored by UPCEA (University Professional and Continuing Education Association) and AACRAO (The American Association of Collegiate Registrars and Admissions Officers).
 This joint sponsorship by two major organizations reveals just how much attention microcredentials have gained across university campuses.
 Presenters covered a range of issues in the microcredential space, from how to define a microcredential to identifying employer-aligned skills to the role of microcredentials in DEI efforts.

 Throughout the week, microcredentials were compared to online education ten years ago.
-Presenters that were used against online education.
-These critics worry that the adoption of microcredentials will lessen the integrity of the degree, and they raise fears that microcredentials will cannibalize enrollment in traditional offerings.
+Critics worry that the adoption of microcredentials will lessen the integrity of the degree, and they raise fears that microcredentials will cannibalize enrollment in traditional offerings.
 Many professional, continuing, and online (PCO) leaders believe that these arguments are simply manifestations of the inevitable fear that comes with progress in higher education.

 But the practical realities of making that progress in the microcredential space are often still a challenge.
 In fact, failing to consider the practical realities of microcredentials can lead to serious risks for PCO units.
 If units assume that microcredentials will attract students and generate revenue without engaging in serious evaluation to ensure this is the case, they risk: